Contact

 Example: Excellent symptom description

 "My Banana Pi (revision 1.2, 16GB SanDisk Ultra microSD) shows red power LED but no green activity LED when powered with 5V 2.5A adapter.
 Used Etcher to flash 2025-11-20-raspbian-bananapi.img.xz (1.2GB, SHA256: abc123...) verified checksum before flashing.
-Tried two different microSD cards and two power supplies - same behavior.
+Tried two different microSD cards and two power supplies - same behaviour.
 No output on HDMI.
 Serial console (115200 8N1) shows no data.
 This is a new board that has never successfully booted."

 Complete diagnostic log bundle